top of page

 HASTINGS & EAST SUSSEX NATURAL HISTORY SOCIETY WALKS PROGRAMME

-THURSDAY WALKS – WINTER 2025/26
+THURSDAY WALKS – SUMMER 2026

 Journal Motto: Rerum natura sacra sua non simul tradit.